 But "in fact, Hunanese food is not necessarily hotter than the food of, say, Chongqing," Dunlop told me via e-mail.
 And there's much more to it than heat.

 The Great Hunan Migration

-When the chili first made its way to China from the New World, the Hunanese were one of its earliest adopters in the late 17th century.
+When the chile first made its way to China from the New World, the Hunanese were one of its earliest adopters in the late 17th century.
 But Hunan food sets itself apart from Sichuanese in two big ways: It doesn't use the tongue-numbing Sichuan peppercorn, and savory dishes lack the sweetness of their Sichuan counterparts.
-"So while the Sichuanese have all kinds of spicy-sweet-savoury combinations," says Dunlop, "including the 'fish-fragrant' and 'garlic paste' flavors, the Hunanese tend to go for bold savory tastes, chilli-hot tastes, and sour-hot tastes."
+"So while the Sichuanese have all kinds of spicy-sweet-savoury combinations," says Dunlop, "including the 'fish-fragrant' and 'garlic paste' flavors, the Hunanese tend to go for bold savory tastes, chile-hot tastes, and sour-hot tastes."

 Us Americans are pretty confused about what Hunan food means and how it differs from other regional cuisines, even though "Hunan-style" restaurants in the U.S. date back to the 1970s.

 This misperception has its roots in how Hunan (and Sichuan) food was introduced to the American public, according to Kian Lam Kho, the author of Chinese food blog Red Cook who is currently working on a cookbook of classic Chinese cooking techniques.
 During the 1940s, a group of Chinese chefs trained in Hunan and Sichuan cuisines fled to Taiwan after the Communist takeover of mainland China.
 Some of these chefs prospered in Taiwan, then sought opportunities in the U.S. during the 1970s, eventually bringing Hunan and Sichuan cuisines to New York.